Check out these best vegan energy foods to keep your body fuelled whilst adventuring in the wild

 - Wholemeal bread or tortillas – A good source of energy that acts as a good vehicle for other energy foods.
 Just be sure to opt for wholemeal as white bread can cause a blood sugar crash.
 Typically per 100 g calories 220, carbohydrates 39 g, protein 10 g.

 When exerting yourself it’s important to make sure you’re getting enough protein to help your weary muscles recovery for more exploring.
 Take a peek at our guide to the best vegan protein sources and protein powders, to aid all that exploring you’ll be getting up to.

 5. High energy vegan snacks

 Whether you’re out for an afternoon hike or a multi-day trip, it’s always good to have some snacks on hand for a quick boost.
 These snacks are ideal as they’re crammed with goodness and can take a bit of a battering in the outdoors, before being wolfed down in a hurry.

 Vegan energy balls – Nowadays there are a ton of shop brought options out there but these are sometimes filled with preservatives and wrapped in plastic.
 Instead, consider making your own as they’re super easy to whip up.
 Usually consisting of a mixture of oats, dried fruit, nuts, nut butters, chocolate or coconut you can make an array of combinations.
-Our favourite are these no-bake energy balls, we make a big batch on to munch in the outdoors.
+Our favourites are these no-bake energy balls, we make a big batch on to munch in the outdoors.

 Vegan protein bars – Vegan protein bars are in abundance these days which is great for when you need a pick me up in a hurry.
 These ones with coconut are the perfect vegan energy food as their a great source of fuel for exploring (find here in the UK and similarly in the USA).